Berkeley Marine Corps Recruiting Center protests

 Code Pink demonstrators in front of Berkeley City Hall on February 12, 2008.

-The Berkeley Marine Corps Recruiting Center protests began in September 2007 when a small group of protesters from Code Pink began periodically protesting in front of a United States Marine Corps Officer Selection Office located in Downtown Berkeley, California at 64 Shattuck Avenue by standing in front of the office holding banners and placing signs.
+Beginning in September 2007, a small group of protesters from anti-war organization Code Pink began periodically protesting in front of a United States Marine Corps Officer Selection Office located in Downtown Berkeley, California at 64 Shattuck Avenue by standing in front of the office holding banners and placing signs.
 The recruiting center had been located in Berkeley since January 2007.
 On October 17, 2007, the group Move America Forward held a counter protest.

 On January 29, 2008, the Berkeley City Council passed a series of motions concerning the recruiting center.
 The most controversial motions ordered the city clerk to draft a letter calling the Berkeley Marines "unwelcome intruders" and another motion gave Code Pink a parking permit on Wednesdays and a noise permit.
 The motions drew national media coverage.
 Some veterans groups and conservatives were angered by the motions.
 National and state laws were drafted to remove funding for Berkeley.
 The Berkeley City Council changed the wording in the letter February 13, 2008, to remove the most controversial wording and communicate support for the troops but opposition to the war.
 On the previous day, 2000 protesters at its peak gathered outside city hall to protest against and in support of the motion.
 The national media coverage of the matter significantly declined following Berkeley's amended language.
 Legislation backed by Republican members of Congress concerning removing earmarks continued through the legislative process, though with little chance of passing, and Move America Forward launched a new advertisement criticizing the Berkeley City Council.
 Code Pink continues to collect signatures to put a measure on the ballot to remove the recruiting center.